 Incoming chief Dan Schulman has set out his vision for turning PayPal from a button on a website into the operating system for digital commerce.

-PayPal has agreed to buy Paydiant, a Boston-based startup that helps the likes of Subway, Capital One and retailer joint venture MCX build mobile payments, offers and loyalty into their apps.
+Last week PayPal scored a major coup with retailers by agreeing to buy Paydiant, a Boston-based mobile payments startup that helps the likes of Subway, Capital One and retailer joint venture MCX build mobile payments, offers and loyalty into their apps.

 Schulman hopes that another fairly recent acquisition, Braintree, will help PayPal win with another demographic, millennials.
 Braintree's Venmo is the "go-to application" for millennials managing their money, he claims, and it grew six-fold last year.